bluenote-1577/skani/README.md

 ##  Updates

-### v0.1.3 released - 2023-05-09
+### v0.1.4 released - 2023-06-14

 #### Major
-* Fixed a bug where memory was blowing up in `dist` and `triangle` when the marker-index was activated.
-For big datasets, there could be > 100 GBs of wasted memory.
-* skani now outputs intermediate results after processing each batch of 5000 queries. **This will mean that outputs may no longer be deterministically ordered if there are > 5000 genomes**, but you can sort the output file to get deterministic outputs, i.e. ``skani triangle *.fa | sort -k 3 -n > sorted_skani_result.txt`` will guarantee deterministic output order.
+* skani triangle had a bug where if more than 5000 queries were present and --sparse or -E was not specified, the intermediate batch of 5000 queries would be written in sparse mode.
+* skani triangle -o was giving different upper triangle matrix instead of lower triangle (skani triangle > res gives lower triangle).
+Matrices are consistently lower triangle now.
+* Changed to lto = true for release mode.
+I see anywhere from a 5-10% speedup for this.

 #### Minor
-* Changed the marker index hash table population method.
-Used to overestimate memory usage slightly.
-* New help message for marker parameters.
-Turns out that for small genomes, having more markers may make filtering significantly better.
-* Added -i option to sketch so you can sketch individual records in multifastas -- does not work for search yet though, only for sketching.
+* Changed some dependencies so no more dependencies on old crates that will deprecate.

 See the [CHANGELOG](https://github.com/bluenote-1577/skani/blob/main/CHANGELOG.md) for the skani's full versioning history.